How to analyze landing pages: the four signals beyond bounce rate

 Top Pages sorted by visitors, with engagement score as a sibling column.
 Real DOM, ported from the Clickport Pages panel.

-The second row, /blog/server-side-tracking, is highlighted because that is the row I am about to click.
+The second row, /blog/server-side-tracking, is highlighted because that's the row I am about to click.
 Click it and every other panel on the dashboard updates to show only sessions where that page was the landing page.
 But the engagement column already told me something before I clicked.
 At 76%, this is a page where visitors stayed long enough to be worth a look.
+In practice, that row has earned my click.

 The /integrations/wordpress row, sitting at 23% engagement, is a different story.
-Maybe the page ranks for a query that does not match the content.
+Meaning: something on that page loses people.
+Maybe the page ranks for a query that doesn't match the content.
 Maybe the page is broken below the fold.
-I do not know yet.
+I don't know yet.
 But the engagement number tells me where to spend my time before I go digging.

 Goal conversion rate per landing page

 Measure each page against the goal that page is responsible for, not against your site-wide funnel.
 A blog post that turns 3% of its visitors into newsletter signups is doing its job well.
-Hold that same post against your trial-signup goal and it probably converts under 0.2%, because someone who just signed up for a newsletter is not ready to start a trial yet.
+Hold that same post against your trial-signup goal and it probably converts under 0.2%, because someone who just signed up for a newsletter isn't ready to start a trial yet.
+In other words: measure the page against its own job.
 Both numbers are true.
 Only one of them means anything for that page.

 Put goal conversion right next to engagement and visitors, and the report starts to read like plain English: